WEFS: Resuming independence

 On June 21, 2012, Community Communications announced that it would sell all of WMFE-TV's assets, except the studio facilities, to the University of Central Florida.
 With the acquisition of the WMFE-TV license, BCC and UCF announced that the operating agreement for channel 68 would be unwound once PBS programming returned to channel 24.
 This took place on November 15, 2012, at which time WBCC ended its PBS membership and once again became an educational independent station, with its programming returning to the main subchannel.

 On July 1, 2013, Brevard Community College changed its name to Eastern Florida State College in conjunction with the offering of new four-year degrees.
 As part of the name change, WBCC changed its call sign to WEFS.

+WEFS suspended broadcasting effective July 30, 2026.
+In a message posted to the station's website, Eastern Florida State College noted the closure came "following the loss of critical funding sources".
+In fiscal year 2024, the station received $370,400 from the Florida Department of Education and $523,000 from the Corporation for Public Broadcasting.

 Local programming

-WEFS produces and airs broadcasts related to Eastern Florida State College, including athletics events and college commencement.
-Through a partnership with the Florida Today newspaper in Cocoa, established in 2009, WEFS offers Brevard County–targeted public affairs programming.
+WEFS produced and aired broadcasts related to Eastern Florida State College, including athletics events and college commencement.
+Through a partnership with the Florida Today newspaper in Cocoa, established in 2009, WEFS offered Brevard County–targeted public affairs programming.

 Subchannels

-WEFS broadcasts from a transmitter on Brown Road near Christmas, Florida.
-The station's signal is multiplexed:
+WEFS broadcast from a transmitter on Brown Road near Christmas, Florida.
+The station's signal was multiplexed: